terra-campaigns/arrival/campaign/part02/chap007.md

 **Context (1 to 3)**
 - [ ] Avrindyt, the Creep, the red dragon who a legend say was blessed into a deep death dragon by Algath herself
 - [ ] Music about the Glasrath heroes that saved the mountains and then died in the tunnels.
+- [ ] The monuments, tombs, and pyramids of past golden ages litter Linhe.
+These countless tombs are interconnected, forming a vast, semi-hidden underground network through the Ammuinoth and the Ghost Domain.
+- [ ] Linhe is a land of vast deserts and rare, but deadly, storms.

 **Advancing arcs (2 to 4)**
 - [ ] Cagoth-ze and Danaska Maksilov's works in the second level
 - [ ] Torture of Galiera and the calling for the Angel Hound
 - [ ] Dark thunderstorms a becoming very frequent and the [Desolate Flats](../context/environments.md#Desolate) are becoming even more bare - related to the weakening of the Angel Hound spirit (and the Brezal Paths energy overflowing)
+- [ ] Every few months, on the night of the new moon, hordes of undead appear from the Ghost Domain and invade Linhe.

 **Rumours (2)**
 - [ ] Foucheresia is joining Katho in the war, and sending the Thymar host south